 A true marketing campaign is much more than just a run of advertisements.
-The most complicated campaigns utilize many of the above media, and employ sequences of messages over long periods as well as support positioning, defining the brand experience, and handling the campaign’s fulfillment and selling.
+The most complicated campaigns utilize many of the above media, and employ sequences of messages over long periods as well as support positioning, defining the brand experience, and handling the campaign’s fulfilment and selling.

-However, campaigns do not have to be complex to be successful.
+However, the marketing campaign does not have to be complex to be successful.
 They can also be simple, use a single medium, with one message and a call-to-action.

 When planning a campaign it is a good idea, to begin with, the business’s annual goals.
-From this starting point, you will need to work back to build activity that is likely to meet the goal numbers.
+From this starting point, you will need to work back to build an activity that is likely to meet the goal numbers.
 For instance, once you are aware of how many new customers are required, it is possible to calculate how many leads will be needed.
 Then the campaign can be designed to generate the necessary number of leads during the year.

-With this kind of solid planning coupled, an injection of creativity, and concentration on measurement will build a strong platform for success.
+With this kind of solid planning coupled, an injection of creativity, and concentration on the measurement will build a strong platform for success.

 Sometimes though campaigns are planned and executed but they don’t hit the specified goals.
 This is when it’s important to test different elements and make improvements so that the Return On Investment for the overall budget comes out above the goal.

 To do this concentrate on the offer and appropriate call-to-action.
 Then contact the prospects many times and make sure to follow up when it is called for.
 By recognizing challenges when measuring results and doing what is possible will help everything improve the next time.

-Planning Marketing Campaigns to Align with Brand Strategy
+Planning Marketing Campaign Strategy to Align with Branding Strategy